-While these liabilities do not impact the debt capacity of the General Fund and Highway Funds, these liabilities could have a negative impact upon the bond ratings of the State.
-We recommend that the General Assembly determine the best course of action to address each of these liabilities, including measures to contain costs when possible and to appropriate funds to address these liabilities.
+While these other liabilities do not impact the debt capacity of the General Fund and Highway Funds, they could have a negative impact upon the bond ratings of the State.
+We recommend that the General Assembly determine the best course of action to address each of these liabilities, including measures to contain costs when possible and to appropriate funds or take other action to address these liabilities.

-SECTION I GENERAL FUND DEBT AFFORDABILTIY
+SECTION I GENERAL FUND DEBT AFFORDABILITY